wlach/eideticker/README.md

 Console mode allows you to get one-off results of running Eideticker for a single test.
-You run a program called get-metric-for-build.py and it will print some numbers to standard output.
+You run a program called get-metric-for-build.py and it will print some numbers to standard output (or optionally output a web visualization of the results: see below).

 #### get-metric-for-build on Android